Saxe Hussar Regiment: 4th Hussars

 When the French Revolution began, many of the old foreign regiments were looked down upon after the King decided to bring in foreign regiments to crush the, then, rebellion.
 Therefore, on 1 January 1791 the regiment became the 4éme Régiment de Hussards (Saxe) in an effort by the National Assembly to remove the old strains of monarchy and the 'foreign troops'.
 Because of the majority of the regiment were composed of Germans from the nearby Duchy of Palatinate, almost all of the officers and men emigrated on 4 May 1792.
 When most of the men left, the main element of the 4th squadron remained, and was promptly grouped with a squadron from the late Régiment Royal Allemand Cavalerie to form the Légion de la Moselle.
 In 1793, the regiment was officially disbanded, and the lineage ceased due to the mass emigration.

 At the time of the regiment's emigration, the uniform consisted of the following: green dolman, green pelisse, yellow lace, red breeches, crimson & green sash, and green mirliton.

 Émigré service

-Following the regiment's mass emigration, remnants were pieced to together to reform the Régiment de Saxe Hussards (Saxe Hussar Regiment), and was taken into Royalist émigré service.
+Following the regiment's mass emigration, remnants were pieced together to reform the Régiment de Saxe Hussards (Saxe Hussar Regiment), and was taken into Royalist émigré service.
 Shortly after formation, the new regiment joined the recently émigrated Armée des Princes (Army of the Princes).
 By September 1792, following the disastrous Battle of Valmy, the Army of the Princes was disbanded, and the regiment passed into Austrian service.

 On 25 April 1798, together with elements of the Bercheny Hussar Regiment, the new Leichtes Dragoner-Regiment von Rosenberg Nr.13 was formed and became 13th in line of precedence of the line cavalry corps.
 In 1802, this regiment then became the Chevauléger Regiment von Rosenberg Nr.6 and saw service during the Napoleonic Wars.